python/cpython/Doc/reference/datamodel.rst

-either to emulate a sequence or to emulate a mapping; the difference is that for a sequence, the allowable keys should be the integers *k* for which ``0 <= k < N`` where *N* is the length of the sequence, or :class:`slice` objects, which define a range of items.
-Another difference is the :meth:`keys` method which is specific to mappings.
-It is also recommended that mappings provide the methods :meth:`values`, :meth:`items`, :meth:`get`, :meth:`clear`, :meth:`setdefault`, :meth:`pop`, :meth:`popitem`, :meth:`!copy`, and :meth:`update` behaving similar to those for Python's standard :class:`dictionary <dict>`
+either to emulate a sequence or to emulate a mapping; the difference is that for a sequence, the allowable keys should be the integers *k* for which ``0 <= k < N`` where *N* is the length of the sequence, or :class:`slice` objects, which define a range of items, while mappings must define the :meth:`keys` method.
+Along with the :meth:`keys` method, it is recommended that mappings provide the methods :meth:`values`, :meth:`items`, :meth:`get`, :meth:`clear`, :meth:`setdefault`, :meth:`pop`, :meth:`popitem`, :meth:`!copy`, and :meth:`update` behaving similar to those for Python's standard :class:`dictionary <dict>`